shameeen/frontend-hiring-test-1/README.md

-# :phone: TuringTech - Frontend technical test (Intermediate)
+# :phone: TuringTech - Frontend technical test

 This test is a part of our hiring process at TuringTech for the Frontend Engineer position.
 It should take you between 3 to 5 hours, depending on your experience, to implement the minimal version.
 But we thought about a few bonuses, so feel free to spend some time on them if you want.